jenkinsci/monitoring-plugin/docs/MonitoringScripts.md

 You can send alerts with a Jenkins job, using a **system groovy script** with the [groovy plugin](https://plugins.jenkins.io/groovy).

-Suppose that you want to check every 15 minutes on the Jenkins master, if the system load average is above 50 or if the active HTTP threads count is above 100 or if there are deadlocked threads or if there are less than 10 Gb free disk space left:
+Suppose that you want to check every 15 minutes on the Jenkins instance, if the system load average is above 50 or if the active HTTP threads count is above 100 or if there are deadlocked threads or if there are less than 10 Gb free disk space left:

 * Create a freestyle job in Jenkins by clicking "New item".